How You Should Pay Your Music Producer

 First and foremost, music producer contracts can vary greatly.
 Everything from the genre of music to the bargaining power of the producer determines what kind of money they can demand, so, unfortunately, there's no cookie-cutter answer regarding compensation.
 However, there are generalities you can keep in mind.
 Producers have two main streams of income:

 A brand-new producer may receive no advance at all and do the work solely for the purpose of building a portfolio.
-Other producer’s get anywhere from $250 to $10,000 per song, based on his or her experience and success, the artist’s level of success, and the number of songs to be recorded.
+Other producers get a per song fee, based on their experience and success, the artist’s level of success and the number of songs to be recorded.
 The fee also can be influenced by whether the label is local or national, independent or a major record company.

 If the producer owns their own studio, their advance may be wrapped up with the actual recording cost in what is sometimes called a fund deal.
 With a fund deal, an artist is quoted a set price that includes both fees co-mingled together.
 It is the role of the producer to make clear in the contract how much of the fund goes to an advance and how much is considered a recording fee.